Sunset Stroll

 HAROLD & JEAN MINER FESTIVAL SQUARE

-TLDR: Festival Square is basically the centerpiece of Downtown Kankakee and the general location for many of its events.
+Quick look: Festival Square is basically the centerpiece of Downtown Kankakee and the general location for many of its events.

 At the heart of Downtown is the Harold & Jean Miner Festival Square, framed by Kankakee’s 120+ year-old Depot behind it.
 Festival Square has become the stage for many of the community’s biggest moments.
 Each summer, Merchant Street MusicFest fills the district with live music and art that draws thousands of people downtown.
 From concerts and festivals to everyday gatherings, this is where Kankakee’s history and its future come together, always in motion just like the trains that continue to pass through.